- Date : 25/07/2020

 Section 80CCD(1B) and 80CCD(2): Additional deductions towards pension contributions

 Under Section 80CCD(1B), your contributions to National Pension Scheme or Atal Pension Yojna up to a maximum of Rs.
 50,000 are eligible for deduction.
-Further, under Section 80CCD(2) all contributions made by your employer to your pension fund account up to a maximum 10% of your salary is considered deductible when calculating taxable income.
+Further, under Section 80CCD(2) all contributions made by your employer to your pension fund account up to a maximum 10% of your salary is considered deductible when calculating taxable income, there is no monetary factor on this deduction.
 Salary here refers to Basic+DA, and not the CTC.
 If you are self-employed, gross salary will be considered instead.
 Both these deductions are available only to individuals and not an HUF.
 Let us look at the table to understand.

 The maximum benefit available is Rs.1.5 lakh (including Sec.80C limit).